Cadecraft/remslice/README.md

 - `tip {nickname} {grep prompt}` - load a file like above, but automatically call the `grep` command below on it
 - `grep` - search through the currently loaded file for lines containing a specific term (case-insensitive; instantly displays)
 - `tda` - "todo append": add an entry into the todo file specified in `remrc.txt` (entries are automatically markdown bulleted with a dash)

+## More

+This was developed using the `rebelot/kanagawa.nvim` theme.

 ## Etymology?